-- Increase milk production per cow by a further 10-15 per cent, by driving feed intake and providing greater cow comfort in Summer and Winter. - Change the calving system to 70-30 Spring-Autumn to protect pastures from damage during Winter, while increasing Spring-calvers' reproductive performance and sustaining their milk yields under warm-hot Summer conditions.

-· Use the shed to better implement the pre-calving transition program for the Spring-calvers.
+- Increase milk production per cow by a further 10-15 per cent, by driving feed intake and providing greater cow comfort in summer and winter. - Change the calving system to 70-30 spring-autumn to protect pastures from damage during winter, while increasing spring calvers' reproductive performance and sustaining their milk yields under warm-hot summer conditions. - Use the shed to better implement the pre-calving transition program for the spring calvers.

 Stuart sees the investment in the new facility very much as "adapting to the inadequacies of our climate", while remaining committed to a grazing system.
 However, Stuart says that the new system "does open Pandora's box for what the future system is.
-It gives us the freedom to take the farm wherever we want, and the next generation".